rnshaikh/Algorithm/Graph/README.md

     13) acyclic graph : graph called acyclic if there is no cycle in graph.

     14) complete graph : a simple undirected graph in which every pair of distinct vertices is connected by a unique edge.

+    15) hamiltonian path : path in graph that visits each vertex exactly once.